Christianity Gave Birth to Science

 to the fore.

-And it became prominent because the Bible affords one a view of the world that correlates exactly with the scientific method.
+These fathers of modern science took up this endeavor because the Bible affords one a view of the world that correlates exactly with the scientific method.
 This is the case because:

 1) Scripture Teaches that there is only One God